A Fish Out of Water

 Pete’s sleek new car charges into the driveway, and suddenly everyone’s being bundled into the backseat.
 Hong Yi protests to no avail.
 Doors click shut.
 The engine revs proudly.

-As the car rejoins the traffic down Commonwealth Avenue, Jacob flings pulls his buddies into an aggressive football huddle.
+As the car rejoins the traffic down Commonwealth Avenue, Jacob pulls his buddies into a football huddle.
 “For the benefit of Berrigan, we’re down for beer pong,” he says.
 “Harold chose the game, think we stand a chance?”

 Beer pong?
 That will–as far as he’s read–involve beer, balls, and gravity.